 The U.S. Senate has delayed a vote on an Internet sales tax until May, after a handful of senators blocked lawmakers from voting on the legislation this week.

 The Senate will again take up debate on the Marketplace Fairness Act after May 6, Senate Majority Leader Harry Reid, a Nevada Democrat, announced late Thursday.
 The bipartisan bill, supported by more than 70 senators, would allow states to collect sales tax on large Internet sellers that have no presence within their borders, curtailing the ability of Internet shoppers to avoid sales tax.

 Senators had come to an agreement on the bill Thursday, Reid said, but he didn't offer details.
-The agreement allowed the Senate to move forward with a vote to close debate late Thursday, said a spokeswoman for Senator Dick Durbin, an Illinois Democrat and one of the main sponsors of the bill.
+Representatives of bill sponsors Senators Mike Enzi, a Wyoming Republican, and Dick Durbin, an Illinois Democrat, didn't immediately return messages seeking comment on the agreement.
+Neither did a spokesman for Senator Ron Wyden, an Oregon Democrat and one of the most vocal critics of the bill.